-Boracay has voted the best beach in Asia twice the 7th best beach in the world and included in the top 100 best beaches in the world, and that’s to just name a few of its awards so of course when planning my Backpacking trip to the Philippines, one week in Boracay was a must!
-I loved my time there and this is how I spent one week in Boracay.
+Boracay has voted the best beach in Asia twice the 7th best beach in the world and included in the top 100 best beaches in the world, and that’s to just name a few of its awards so of course, when planning my backpacking trip to the Philippines, one week in Boracay was a must!
+I loved my time there and this is how I spent my 1 week in Boracay.

 How to get to Boracay Island.

 Boracay isn’t the easiest place to get to and I wondered a few times what is the best way to get to Boracay?

 Boracay is a tiny island and doesn’t have an airport, therefore you have to fly into Caticlan airport which is on the tip of the bigger island below Boracay and then get a short transfer from the airport to the pier and then a boat to Boracay.

 To save time and stress, you can book a private transfer from Caticlan Airport to Boracay online here!